greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_enable_multiphase_agg"></a>gp\_enable\_multiphase\_agg

-Enables or disables the use of two or three-stage parallel aggregation plans Postgres Planner.
+ Activates or deactivates  the use of two or three-stage parallel aggregation plans Postgres Planner.
 This approach applies to any subquery with aggregation.
-If `gp_enable_multiphase_agg` is off, then`gp_enable_agg_distinct` and `gp_enable_agg_distinct_pruning` are disabled.
+If `gp_enable_multiphase_agg` is off, then`gp_enable_agg_distinct` and `gp_enable_agg_distinct_pruning` are deactivated.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|